reubenharry/website/content/blog/proofsandrefutations.md

 Somewhat inspired by Jacob Andreas' note-form [posts on philosophers](http://blog.jacobandreas.net/translation-meaning.html), I wanted to jot down what I'm taking away from reading Lakatos' *Proof and Refutation* (the above title being a reference not just to [this](https://www.amazon.com/Pride-Prejudice-Zombies-Quirk-Classic/dp/1511336188), but also to [philosophical zombies](https://en.wikipedia.org/wiki/Philosophical_zombie) which are humans extensionally but not intensionally.
 Lakatos explores the equally tricky, and I think closely related issue of the extensional and intensional notions of proof, though not in those words.)

-The book is noteworthy in two ways: first, it convincingly points out that the default conception of mathematical proofs as well-defined formal objects doesn't at all capture the notion of proof as used, which is more like, a way of thinking about a problem.
+The book is noteworthy in two ways: first, it convincingly points out that the default conception of mathematical proofs as well-defined formal objects doesn't at all capture the notion of proof as used, which is more like a way of thinking about a problem.
 Lakatos pushes this point to the extent of saying that a proof can fail to prove what it sets out to and still be a proof - in fact, from his perspective, establishing truth is not the point; proofs exist to establish structure.

 The book is also noteworthy in its dialectic style; the argument is set up as a dialogue between a teacher and a classroom-full of students, and their discussion parallels the dialogues that took place over the course of mathematical history, as explained in the footnotes.